 Coinbase pros and cons

 As cryptocurrency exchanges go, Coinbase is certainly up there with the best of them.
 The platform makes it super easy to buy coins, which is perfect if you’re a newbie trader.
 They’re also great if you’re looking to use a debit or credit card to deposit funds, as this can be done instantly.
 However, due to security risks and fee we cannot recommend it and would opt for Alvexo instead.

 Unfortunately not.
 Coinbase only gives you the option of buying coins and then selling them at a later date.
 This means that you are not able to make a profit if you believe that the markets will go down.
-If you do want the option of going both long and short, then your best bet is to use eToro.

 Coinbase does not offer a live chat facility.
 If you need to get hold of the team, you’ll need to send them an email, or give them a call (24/7).
 At present, you have the option of a U.S. or UK toll number.